mjpritchard/test-decap-help/content/docs/data-transfer/gridftp-cert-based-auth.md

 many parallel transfers can draw heavily on shared resources and degrade performance for other users:

+{{<command>}}
-    $ globus-url-copy -cred cred.jasmin -vb -p 16 -fast gsiftp://gridftp-server.remotesite.ac.uk/home/users/USERNAME/myfile file:///path/to/localdir/myfile
+globus-url-copy -cred cred.jasmin -vb -p 16 -fast gsiftp://gridftp-server.remotesite.ac.uk/home/users/USERNAME/myfile file:///path/to/localdir/myfile
+{{</command>}}

 3\.
 Recursively download the contents of a directory on a remote location to a local destination.

+{{<command>}}
-    $ globus-url-copy -cred cred.jasmin -vb -p 4 -fast -cc 4 -cd -r gsiftp://gridftp-server.remotesite.ac.uk/home/users/USERNAME/mydir/ file:///path/to/localdir/mydir/
+globus-url-copy -cred cred.jasmin -vb -p 4 -fast -cc 4 -cd -r gsiftp://gridftp-server.remotesite.ac.uk/home/users/USERNAME/mydir/ file:///path/to/localdir/mydir/
+{{</command>}}

 Where:

-  * `-cc N` requests `N` concurrent transfers (in this case, each with `p=4` parallel streams)
+  - `-cc N` requests `N` concurrent transfers (in this case, each with `p=4` parallel streams)
-  * `-cd` requests creation of the destination directory if this does not already exist
+  - `-cd` requests creation of the destination directory if this does not already exist
-  * `-r` denotes recursive transfer of directories
+  - `-r` denotes recursive transfer of directories
-  * `-sync` and `-sync-level` options can be used to synchronise data between the two locations, where destination files do not exist or differ (by criteria that can be selected) from corresponding source files.
+  * `-sync` and `-sync-level` options can be used to synchronise data between the two locations, where destination files do not exist or differ - y criteria that can be selected) from corresponding source files.
 See `-help` option for details.
-  * the `file:///` URI is used to specify the destination on the local file system.
+  - the `file:///` URI is used to specify the destination on the local file system.

 ## Uploading data